 Commercial Bank of Dubai

 Commercial Bank of Dubai is a public shareholding company (PSC).
 It offers innovative financial products and services through personal, corporate, commercial, Islamic and investment banking segments.
 It was formed in 1969 as a joint venture of Chase Manhattan Bank, Commerzbank and Commercial Bank of Kuwait.
 Today, the Group has a network of over 25 branches and more than 200 ATMs and CDMs.
-The Bank’s subsidiaries include CBD Financial Services LLC, Attijari Properties LLC, CBD (Cayman) Limited, National General Insurance Co.
-The company’s shares are listed on the Dubai Financial Market, with a market capitalization of US$2.9 billion as of July 4, 2019.
+The Bank’s subsidiaries include CBD Financial Services LLC, Attijari Properties LLC, CBD (Cayman) Ltd and National General Insurance Co.
+The company’s shares are traded on the Dubai Financial Market.

 Emirates Islamic is the UAE’s tenth largest bank in terms of total assets.
 Established in 2004, it is one of the four Islamic banks nationwide.
 It provides a wide array of Shariah-compliant products and services to personal, small business and corporate customers.
 The company operates through a network of 68 branches and about 100 ATMs across the country.
 As of March 31, 2019, it had US$16.5 billion in total assets and US$12 billion in deposits.